Mokey2002/OpenLIMS/README.md

 # 🧪 OpenLIMS

-OpenLIMS is a lightweight, modular, production-inspired **Laboratory Information Management System (LIMS)** designed to support real lab workflows such as sample tracking, project organization, inventory storage, instrument data ingestion, audit trails, notifications, and result analysis.
+OpenLIMS is a lightweight, modular, production-style **Laboratory Information Management System (LIMS)** designed to support real lab workflows such as sample tracking, project organization, inventory storage, instrument data ingestion, sequence workspaces, audit trails, notifications, result analysis, and alignment workflows.

-The goal of OpenLIMS is to provide a configurable, easy-to-deploy LIMS foundation for real laboratory workflows.
+OpenLIMS is currently a **production-style prototype**, not a fully validated clinical or regulated production LIMS.
+The goal is to provide a practical, configurable, easy-to-deploy foundation for laboratory workflow software.

 ---